-Passion of the Christ’s actor Jim Caviezel is an outspoken advocate for the pre-born and their right to life.
-Caviezel’s personal life is a live testimony to what he preaches.
-Jim and his wife Kerri have adopted two children from China with special needs.
-Their first child, Bo, was adopted after a traumatic five years experience with brain damage and was abandoned, sent to an orphanage.
-But thankfully later was adopted by Jim and Kerri.
+Passion of the Christ’s actor, Jim Caviezel, is an outspoken advocate for the pre-born and their right to life.
+Caviezel’s personal life is a living testimony to what he preaches.
+Jim and his wife, Kerri, have adopted two children from China who have special needs.
+Their first child, Bo, was adopted after a traumatic five year experience with brain damage and was then abandoned and sent to an orphanage.
+Thankfully, he was later adopted by Jim and Kerri.

-Jim Caviezel spoke out frequently in the past against abortion and he denounced it as a great sin in America.
-But he always added a message of forgiveness to those who have been involved with this experience.
+Jim Caviezel has spoken out frequently in the past against abortion and has denounced it as a great sin in America.
+He always adds a message of forgiveness to those who have been involved with this experience.

-Caviazel said, “Some of you have had abortions – some men here, and women are adulterers,” Caviezel said during a question and answer session at the church.
+Caviazel is quoted to say, “Some of you have had abortions – some men here, and women are adulterers.”
+He stated this during a question and answer session at a church.
 “Some have committed murder.
 Some of you didn’t have the abortion but paid for it, so you have contributed to this.
 Many people are part of this great sin in this country … over 50 million in the United States alone, and 45 million die every year in the world.
 These are all God’s children and God brings them home.”